FAQs

 Why does CAP partner with the church?

-CAP partners with local churches to provide a community that can wrap around the clients, while providing on-the-ground practical support.
-Debt Help Centre teams provide compassionate support to Debt Help clients – inviting them to church and church events, fixing cars, babysitting kids, etc.
+CAP partners with local churches to provide a community that can wrap around individuals and whānau, while providing on-the-ground practical support.
+Debt Help Centre teams provide compassionate support to Debt Help clients – inviting them to church and church events, fixing cars, mowing lawns etc.

-What is CAP's position on sharing the gospel?
+What is CAP's position on sharing Jesus?

-The CAP team offers prayer and karakia over the phone from the very first call to CAP.
-Nine out of ten say they appreciate prayer over the phone [1].
-Right up there in importance for clients, alongside help with money problems, is the relational care CAP provides —someone sitting with them, listening and offering support [2]
+Prayer and sharing the love of God with people is foundational to CAP’s mahi.
+The CAP team offers prayer/karakia over the phone from the very first call to CAP.
+Nine out of ten say they appreciate prayer*.
+Right up there in importance for clients, alongside help with money problems, is the relational care CAP provides — someone sitting with them, listening and offering support ‡

 As clients encounter moments of peace in their lives that go beyond understanding, they’re invited to explore Jesus’ promise “Come to me, all of you who are tired, from carrying heavy loads, and I will give you rest.”
 (Matthew 11:28).
 This invitation to a relationship with Jesus is presented as Te Rongopai, the Good News.